dmikushin/thaicards-webserver/README.md

 sudo ./thaicards-webserver 443
 ```

-* **Production mode**: running webserver with "sudo" is generally very insequre; alternatively, install nginx and configure a proxypass to an unprivileged  local port:
+* **Production mode**: running webserver with "sudo" is generally very insecure; alternatively, install nginx and configure a proxypass to an unprivileged  local port:

 ```
 sudo apt install nginx